johnwang412/practice-code/misc-code/kv-store/README.md

 KV store implementation

+Replicated cache
 1. Write simple in memory kv store
     a.
 Don't track memory usage - just get it to work and then deploy to docker container that's memory bound and see what errors we get
     b.
 Confirm that RPS is higher when not swapping to disk
 2. Write replication capabilities
+3. Write replicated cache with persistence

+Distributed cache
+1. Write distributed cache
-3. Write distributed capabilities
+2. Write distributed cache with persistence

-4. Write simple persistent kv store
-5. - replication
-6. - distributed

 # Tips